thomasakarlsen/mib2-android-auto-vc/README.md

 - [ ] Prevent forcing navigation view when navigation starts (I don´t yet know if it is possible)
 - [ ] Imperial units (contributions welcome)

 > This project does not aim to render google maps from android auto in the VC.
 Refer to good folks over in [this issue](https://github.com/jilleb/mib2-toolbox/issues/159)

 ### Note
-This was tested for SW train: `MHI2_ER_VWG13_P4521`.
+This was tested for a MIB2 High Harman headunit SW train: `MHI2_ER_VWG13_P4521` in a MQB car.

 Feel free to give feedback for other versions.

 ## Installation